JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7942 days**.

-And here is a just a random fact -  **Jewelers Tiffany & Co., based in New York, are responsible for making the Super Bowl trophy**.
+And here is a just a random fact -  **People that suffer from gum disease are twice as likely to have a stroke or heart attack**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)